Simplified communication and collaboration

 St. Luke’s University Health Network nurtures a commitment to innovation with Microsoft tools.

 REI Co-op gets even more out of its Microsoft Teams move with Teams Phone.

 Bring your operator calling plan

 Add Teams Phone to your current Microsoft 365 E1 or E3 plan to get the calling features every organization needs.
 Contact Sales for custom pricing.

 Get a detailed list of the standard subscription and pay-per-minute rates for your agreement by country or region and by currency.
 Communications Credits rates are for charges that are not included in your subscription plan.7

 Select the country or region for your organization’s billing address.

-Teams Phone refers to the capability of people to make and receive calls in Microsoft Teams.
-Teams subscriptions include Teams Phone and enables calls from one Teams app to another.
-Making and receiving calls to and from landlines and mobile phones on the public switch telephone network (PSTN) in Teams is available with an add-on such as Teams Phone Standard or Teams Phone with Calling Plan or is included in Microsoft 365 E5.
+Teams subscriptions include Teams Phone and enable calls from one Teams app to another.
+Making and receiving calls to and from landlines and mobile phones on the PSTN in Teams is available with an add-on such as Teams Phone Standard or Teams Phone with Calling Plan or is included in Microsoft 365 E5.
 These options provide a cloud-based phone system in Teams with features such as hold, blind and safe transfers, and reporting features for professionals who manage calling solutions.

 It replaces traditional PBXs and enables key calling capabilities with a cloud-based call control system that provides the overall telephony workload for Microsoft Teams.

-Direct Routing helps you connect a supported, customer-provided SBC to Phone System.
-With this capability, configure on-premises PSTN connectivity with Microsoft Teams client.
+Direct Routing helps you connect a supported, customer-provided SBC to Teams Phone.
+With this capability, you can configure on-premises PSTN connectivity with Microsoft Teams client.
 Learn more.